Welcome to Dr. Kate Brilakis' Learning Portal

 (C6H12O6)2 = disaccharide

-Most biological processes have ALOT of
+Most biological processes have ALOT of "steps".

-"steps", each facilitated by a different enzyme.
+each step is facilitated by a different enzyme.

 how are organic polymers made and how are they broken down??